ijcnn2023/ESTN/README.md

-# ESTN
-Entropy Transformer Networks: A Learning Approach via Tangent Bundle Data Manifold
+# Entropy Transformer Networks: A Learning Approach via Tangent Bundle Data Manifold (ESTN)

 (The pretrained weights will be uploaded soon.)